On Exotic Materials in 3D Linear Elasticity with High Symmetry Classes: Introduction and motivation

 \section{Introduction and motivation}

 In the recent years, remarkable advancements in Additive Manufacturing (A.M.) ~\citep{wong2012} and topology optimization \citep{bendsoe2003,Amstutz2010} have catalysed an accelerated interest in architectured materials.
-These types of materials possess special elastic properties not found in natural materials ~\citep{schaedler2016,craster2023} such as negative Poisson's ratio~\citep{lakes1993}, negative bulk modulus ~\citep{ding2007}, pentamode~\citep{buckmann2012}...\\
+These types of materials possess special elastic properties not found in natural materials ~\citep{schaedler2016,craster2023} such as negative Poisson's ratio~\citep{lakes1993}, negative bulk modulus ~\citep{ding2007}, pentamode~\citep{buckmann2012}...

 However, the previously listed exotic properties concern mainly isotropic elasticity.
 Indeed, what makes architectured materials truly intriguing is that their unusual mechanical properties stem not from the properties of their individual components, but rather from the intricate internal geometry of their unit cell.
 Since the internal geometry is added as a new variable, it is natural to think about the resulting anisotropy properties.
 Some non-standard anisotropic linear elasticities have also been observed by researchers.
-In 2D, the early paper of ~\citep{Vannucci2002} has shown the existence of a particular type of planar orthotropic material possessing an isotropic deviatoric elasticity.
+In 2D, the early paper of ~\citep{Van02} has shown the existence of a particular type of planar orthotropic material possessing an isotropic deviatoric elasticity.
 That is, an anisotropic orthotropic elasticity tensor whose restriction to its purely deviatoric part is isotropic—a property that is, generically, true only for isotropic elastic materials.
-The resulting tensor thus appears to exhibit behaviour halfway between these two classes.
-For historical reason, this material has been named \emph{$R_{0}$-orthotropy}.
-The corresponding design has been addressed in \citep{Mou2023}.
-In addition, for the 3D case, Rychlewsky~\citep{Rychlewski2001} and He~\citep{He2004} have shown, in theoretical articles, that anisotropic materials (orthotropic or transverse isotropic) can have their Young's modulus, shear modulus or area modulus isotropic.
-Nonetheless, these constitute nearly the only references available on the topic, and their scope is confined to a few particular cases.
-They fall short of proposing a genuine theoretical framework capable of systematically investigating this avenue, which we believe to be particularly promising both for its theoretical richness and its potential applications.\\
+The resulting tensor thus appears to exhibit behaviour halfway between these two anisotropy classes.
+For historical reasons, this material has been named \emph{$R_{0}$-orthotropy}. \red{As an example, paper exhibits an exotic elastic behavior, being $R_0$-orthotropic in compliance \citep{HO51,OS00}.} The corresponding design has been addressed in \citep{Mou2023} and experimental validation conducted in \cite{MDC+26}. \red{As an example, \autoref{fig:R0_example} shows the theoretical geometry of an architectured material exhibiting $R_0$-orthotropic behavior in stiffness, alongside the actual material obtained by 3D printing and experimentally validated in \cite{MDC+26}.}